 An overview of theatrical practices, innovations, and literature from the 19th century through the present.
 Emphasis will be placed on an examination of dramatic scripts, primary sources, and received historical narratives as a means for exploring the cultural significance of theatre and performance.
-(Spring only)
+(Spring, odd years)

-475 Directing I (3).
-Prereq: THE 140, THE 151 and THE 211
+Directing I (3).
+Prereq: THE 151 and THE 211